Infrared fixed point in the massless twelve-flavor SU(3) gauge-fermion system: Nonperturbative function

 The continuum limit $a^2/t \to 0$ of $\beta_{\mathrm{GF}}\big(t;g_0^2\big)$ is taken at fixed $g^2_{\mathrm{GF}}$.
 We predict pairs $\big(t/a^2,\beta_{\mathrm{GF}}\big(t;g_0^2\big)\big)$ at a set of fixed $g^2_{\mathrm{GF}}$ for the continuum extrapolation by interpolating $\beta_{\mathrm{GF}}\big(t;g_0^2\big)$ in $g^2_{\mathrm{GF}}\big(t;g_0^2\big)$ at fixed $t/a^2$ using the ansatz

 At each $t/a^2$, we account for the uncertainty in $g^2_{\mathrm{GF}}\big(t;g_0^2\big)$ by including the mean and covariance of $g^2_{\mathrm{GF}}\big(t;g_0^2\big)$ as a Gaussian prior.
 We also set a Gaussian prior on each coefficient $p_{n}$ with zero mean and a width of $0.1$, which helps stabilize the fit.
 We choose $N=4$, as it is the lowest value of $N$ that fits the data well.
 In Fig. \ref{fig:interp}, we show the result of our interpolation for the W operator (top panel) and the C operator (bottom panel) for several flow time values in the range $2.5 \leq t/a^2 \leq 6.0$ (different colors).
-Our fits have p-values in the $35\%-100\%$ range, but they strongly skew toward the higher end.
+The fits that enter our continuum extrapolation have p-values in the $83\%-98\%$ range.
 This could indicate that we are either overfitting or the errors in our data are overestimated.
 Reducing the order makes each interpolation significantly worse, as interpolations with $N \leq 3$ are unable to accommodate the varying curvature at weak/strong coupling.
 Therefore, use $N=4$ for our central analysis.
 We will discuss the systematic effect that is associated with the order $N$ in our estimate of $g^2_{\mathrm{GF}\star}$ and $\gamma_{g}^{\star}$ in Sec. \ref{sec:leading_irrel_exp}.